Kiteqx/JobSeekr/README.md

 ## What the project does

-This eCommerce application offers the following key features:
+This application offers the following key features:

 - **User Authentication**: The application provides user registration and login 🔐 functionality, ensuring a personalized and secure experience.